Table of Contents for This Page

 There are many reasons for tracking groups and individuals in the home or farm flock, first and foremost to assist an improvement breeding project—an opportunity I very much hope you will consider.
 Various options for identifying birds are sold by poultry houses, so explore some of their catalogs to find ones that are right for you.
 I won’t consider all those options in detail here, but just describe three means of identification I’ve used to track breeding in my flock of Icelandic chickens.
 As you’ll see, I recently made a change from one of those methods (plastic bandettes) to another (wing bands).

-Toe punching of chicks is about the simplest of all means of identification.
+Toe punching of chicks is the simplest of all means of identification.
 A toe punch works the same as a hand-held office paper punch, though it is the size of a nail clipper.
 Punching should be done early—I typically punch each clutch of chicks the day following hatch, just before releasing to the outside with their mothers.

 To illustrate making punches, imagine holding the chick with its head away from your body, looking down at its feet.